-A review of the District's history and key infrastructure and assets help to inform customers today about operational and capital cost drivers.
-In 2021, CHWD celebrated its Centennial.
-The District formed in October 1920 under the Irrigation Code with a three-member Board of Directors.
-The initial service area was 4.7 square miles (mostly agricultural), and the District provided water service to about 225 farms.
+A review of the District's history, key infrastructure and assets helps inform customers today about operational and capital cost drivers.
+The District formed in October 1920 under the State of California Irrigation Code with a three-member Board of Directors.
 Surface water was purchased by the North Fork Ditch Company, which had water rights to the American River, including what is now Folsom Lake.
 Water was conveyed to the Citrus Heights service area through a network of small canals and pipelines.